isotropics/shutter-agent/README.md

     - Based on the results, the system will transition to the DecisionMakingRound (Event.DONE).
 3. Decision Making (DecisionMakingRound):

-    - After the API check, the system evaluates whether it should perform a transaction based on predefined conditions, such as the ratio of token amounts.
+    - After the API check, the system evaluates whether it should perform a transaction based on predefined conditions, such as the ratio of token amounts(currenlty not in use).
     - If conditions are met, it triggers the TRANSACT event and moves to the TxPreparationRound.
+(Note: Currently it directly triggers the TRANSACT event and moves to the TxPreparationRound, if any one want to add any Decision then can update as per theor need)
     - If the event is DONE or ERROR, it concludes the round.
 4. Transaction Preparation (TxPreparationRound):